Güshi Khan: Intervention on behalf of the Dalai Lama

 In the company of the Dzungar prince Erdeni Batur, Güshi marched into Qinghai with 10,000 Oirat troops in 1636.
 In the next year, he confronted the Khalkha forces of Choghtu Khung Tayiji, which were 30,000 strong and were opposed to the Gelugpa sect.
-The contest took place in the Kokonor Gorge and is known as the Battle of the Bloody Hill.
+A battle took place in 1637, on the Kokonor Gorge and is known as the Battle of the Bloody Hill.
 The Choghtu troops were defeated and scattered, and the survivors had to surrender.
 Choghtu himself hid in a marmot hole but was found and killed on the spot.
 In that way the Khalkhas were suppressed in Tibet a short time after they were subjugated in Mongolia by the invading Manchu people.

 Güshi proceeded to Ü-Tsang in 1638 as a pilgrim.
 There he received religious instructions from the 5th Dalai Lama.
 During a ceremony in Lhasa, he was placed on a throne and proclaimed "Holder of the Doctrine Chogyal" (Данзан Чойгии Жалбуу).
 By this time he was also known by the title of khagan, adopted in defiance of the Borjigid (the direct descendants of Genghis Khan).

 Güshi invited the Dalai Lama to visit his territories, but the Great Fifth was unable to do so due to the unstable circumstances in Ü-Tsang.
 He did, however, send a permanent representative to the Khoshut to maintain good relations.
 Güshi Khan returned to his newly conquered realm in Qinghai, where the Khoshuts resolved to settle down.